nirmalka94/path_coverage_ros2/README.md

 ![path coverage demonstration](https://github.com/BirfenArge/path_coverage/blob/main/images/path_coverage.gif)

-## TODO
+## UPDATE
 * The areas to cover needs to be ordered more intelligently (travelling salesman problem).
     Solved: Polygon list is re-ordered. polygons that share a border/point or at some thresholded distance away from each other are considered neighbours.
     Further works: other means of calculating distance between polygons can be employed.
 I have used euclidean distance. others exists. some even specifically for polygons.
-* Tiny polygons exist and should be deleted: robot plans paths to tiny polygons that barely have two coordinates in them.
+* Tiny polygons exist and are removed/deleted: robot plans paths to tiny polygons that barely have two coordinates in them.
-    Solution: consider polygon's areas and threshold/cut-off based on some reasonable fixed number.
-This also shortens overall completion time.
+    Solution: considered polygon's areas and thresholded/cut-off polygons based on some reasonably determined number.
+This also shortens overall coverage completion time.

 ## Requirements
 - ROS2 humble or galactic "tested on humble"